Home / About Alexander Jarvis

 I Try to Make Learning Fun

-I’m weird, so there’s that.
-I cover nerdy topics that you, unfortunately, need to know if you want to VC $.
+I cover nerdy topics that you, unfortunately, need to know if you want to raise funds

-I write stream of consciousness so you’ll get dark insights into my twisted mind and sense of humor.
+I write stream of consciousness so you’ll get dark insights into my twisted mind and sense of humour.
+I crack terrible jokes to keep you entertained along the way when I’m feeling loose.

 4